Wolverhampton: Ethnicity of the borough

+In 1956, a local council estimate of 'coloured immigrants' was said to be under 1,000 in Wolverhampton.
+By 1959, there had arrived 4,000 'coloured immigrants', mostly Jamaicans, into the city and by the 1966 sample census, 12,700 immigrants from the New Commonwealth existed within the borough.

 Religion

+The following table shows the religion of respondents in recent censuses in the city of Wolverhampton.

 Economy

 Traditionally, Wolverhampton's economy has been dominated by iron, steel, automobiles, engineering and manufacturing industries.
 Many of the traditional industries in the city have closed or dramatically downsized over the years.
 However, by 2008 the economy was dominated by the service sector, with 74.9% of the city's employment being in this area.
 The major subcomponents of this sector are in public administration, education and health (32.8% of the total employment), while distribution, hotels and restaurants take up 21.1%, and finance and IT takes up 12.7%.
 The largest non-service industry was that of manufacturing (12.9%), whilst 5.2% of the total employment is related to the tourism industry.

 The largest single employer within the city is Wolverhampton City Council. which has over 12,000 staff Other large employers within the city include: